 2- Determine your ideal Plan B (and C).

 Prioritize what is most important moving forward…are you okay with a smaller guest count if there will potentially be social bans still in effect by the time your date rolls around?
 Or is having a big party with all your friends and family from your original guest list at the top of your priority list?
 One recommendation is to take a look at your guest list and determine those guests that will have to make significant/invested travel plans to attend…we would define this as anyone who has to take a plane ride versus a car ride (or a car ride longer than 4 hours).
 What percentage of guests would have to leave their home state to attend your wedding?
-This is now something to consider based on the state by state regulations and stay at home orders we are seeing.
+This is now something to consider based on the varied state restrictions and guidelines.

 If the decision isn’t clear yet, set a date by which you want to make the call.
 We recommend deciding 8-12 weeks out from your wedding date to give guests enough notice.